davepacheco/registrar/README.md

 these **service discovery records**.
 Internally, every service discovery record
 includes:

-- required `"type"`, a string identifying the specific type of this record.
+- a required `"type"`, a string identifying the specific type of this record.
 - a required property with the same name as the type that provides type-specific details, described below.
 For example, if the `type` has value `"service"`, then there will be a top-level property called `"service"` that contains more